Notice: This page requires JavaScript to function properly.

 copy

-Explanation: The DESC keyword must only be applied to the column's name we want to sort in descending order.
-In our example, DESC was specified for the name column but not for the region column.
-Therefore, the name column is sorted in descending order, but the region column is sorted in ascending order (ascending order is the default).
+Explanation: You only need to apply the DESC keyword to the column you want sorted in descending order.
+In our example, we used DESC for the name column but not for the region column.
+As a result, the name column is sorted in descending order, while the region column remains sorted in ascending order (the default).

 Task